 We strongly believe in promoting positive change within the Lebanese communities as well as improving the world's impression of Lebanon.
-One important value is working together in building something positive, regardless of political views or religious beliefs.
-That said, we intend on shedding a positive light for Lebanon on the international stage through ice hockey.
+Working together as one Lebanese family regardless of political and religious affiliation is a core value of the LIHF and we strive to shed a positive light for Lebanon on the international stage through ice hockey.

 We also take pride in making sure that those same values are instilled in every player, staff member as well as embodied by all our members whether it's in the arena or out in the everyday world.

-The Lebanese Ice Hockey Federation board is made up of six voting members and eight managers.
-These members are professionals, leaders, university graduates and entrepreneurs who graciously devote their time and effort to promote the game and have one thing in common: they are strong believers in the promotion of the sport within Lebanon and want nothing more than to make Lebanon a hockey nation.
+The Lebanese Ice Hockey Federation board is made up of nine voting members and twelve managers.
+These members are professionals, leaders, university graduates and entrepreneurs who graciously devote their time and effort to promote the game and have one thing in common: They are strong believers in the promotion of the sport within Lebanon and want nothing more than to make Lebanon a hockey nation.